 K: Obviously, the pandemic shifted the focus in our favor.
 Before, we had to work on communicating contactless payments as something valuable and special – now almost all governmental institutions are talking about it and investing in it.
 This shift in the mindset is helping us a lot.
 No one questions the need for safe, contactless payments today (and the need to reduce cash usage).
 The real question is what else we can do to help transit agencies and riders embrace digital transformation.
 And I believe that we have a great opportunity window to use this unprecedented time, now that everything is changing and people are willing to experiment with new technologies.
 This is how we make the real steps in transforming the way we interact with systems.

 M: In your opinion, in what ways and how often should transit providers innovate in times like these?
 How important are partnerships and open systems?

 K: Communication is crucial.
 Transit agencies need to be ready to communicate with other industry players (mobility, payment, information providers) in order to address the needs of the modern city.
 I know that there will always be riders in rural areas who will not buy a smartphone and start using mobile ticketing.
 This is why we are building features designed for them and their needs.
 But we should also agree that when we are transforming an industry that lacked innovation (for many reasons), we should think at least 10 years ahead.
-Open payments give us many new opportunities but why don’t we look even farther – do we even need to buy a ticket?
+Open payments give us many new opportunities but why don’t we look even further – do we even need to buy a ticket?
 Think of how you pay your toll fees.
 Maybe this is the next big thing in public transit.